-You will need a strong constitution to rally your stomach into ignoring the amazing smells while going about your day and an ironclad will to not lift the lid of the slow cooker to get some of that mouthwatering aroma in your face (don’t do it, you’ll lose 30 minutes of cooking time).
+You will need a strong constitution to rally your stomach into ignoring the amazing smells while going about your day and an ironclad will to not lift the lid of the slow cooker to get some of that mouthwatering aroma in your face.
 Because this buttery roast is quite simply, utterly delicious.
+I can honestly say this slow cooker Mississippi pot roast is one of the BEST roasts I have ever tasted, And it will definitely be a staple.
 So let’s get started.

 The pepperoncini peppers are not spicy at all if this makes you hesitate.
 Think of bell peppers that aren’t spicy but still lends some flavor to a recipe.
 These give a slight tangy taste to the roast, which is balanced out by the fullness of au jus gravy mix and the richness of ranch dressing.
 Coupled with butter, this roast is absolutely decadent and not your typical pot roast by any means.

-Butter: For the butter, I used Land O Lakes half sticks butter.
-Each stick of butter is 1/4 cup so which makes it easy for you to do this recipe.
-Just slice up the stick and you’re done.
+Butter – For the butter, I used Land O Lakes half sticks butter.
+Each stick of butter is 1/4 cup or 4 tablespoons of butter, which makes it easy for you.
+Just cube up the stick of butter and you’re done.
 No need to break out the measuring cups.

 Note: Some people have substituted the au just gravy mix with brown gravy mix or onion soup and dip mix.
 I personally have not tested these yet so I cannot confirm how good or bad they are but these are options available to you.